 The information below can help you understand what you can get from collector harassment suits and what you need to know if you think you have a case.
-If you have questions, call us or complete the form to the right to connect with the right services for your needs.
+If you have any questions, call us.

 You have specific rights outlined by the FDCPA about how a collector is allowed to communicate with you and what practices are expressly prohibited, such as making threats of jail time or physical harm.
 If a collector violates the FDCPA, you can file a complaint and have the right to sue in civil court.

 Once you file a civil suit, you can seek damages along with the attorney’s fees and any court fees you incur from seeking the judgment.

 There are two types of damages you can get:

 Statistics show that most consumers don’t exercise their right to sue for FDCPA violations.
 Only about one out of every four complaints filed with the CFPB is also pursued by the consumer in civil court.

 It’s understandable in a sense, because most times you just want the collector to leave you alone and stop harassing you when they’re trying to collect a debt.
 On the other hand, you’re not standing up for your rights and potentially getting the money you deserve for dealing with that kind of abuse.

 Warning: You could find yourself on the hook for filing if the debt collector didn’t actually violate the FDCPA.
 If the court finds that you filed your suit in bad faith – i.e. that you sued knowing the collector wasn’t actually violating the law or harassing you.
 So it’s important to talk to a qualified professional to make sure you have a case.